-The Competition for the 2017-18 CINTAS-Knight Foundation Fellowship in Visual Arts is now OPEN!
-Deadline: June 1, 2017.
+The Competition for the 2019-20 CINTAS Foundation Fellowship in Visual Arts is open through June 1st, 2019.

 Visual Arts may include painting, sculpture, installation art, photography, video, and the media arts.
 Media arts encompasses narrative, non-narrative, documentary, animation, or experimental time-based works using audio, digital, film and/or video media; also included is computer art in which the computer is an essential element of the work's creation, presentation or understanding.